Decision-Making: Policies and Ethics in Health Care and Public Health

 4. What are the main differences between clinical ethics and public health ethics?

-The outstanding characteristic of clinical ethics is the unequal power relationship between the patient and the professional.
-The outstanding feature of public health ethics is the dilemma created by weighing the rights of different individuals in populations.
+A major concern of clinical ethics is the unequal power relationship between the patient and the professional.
+The outstanding feature of public health ethics is the dilemma created by balancing the rights of different individuals in populations.
 The two are distinguished by virtue of their different emphasis.

 Emphasis in public health | Emphasis in clinical medicine |